beefyfinance/beefy-blog/content/articles/beefy-deploys-on-oasis-network.en.md

 ### Compound APY through Yuzuswap farms and pools

 To start our Oasis Network deployment, we’ve chosen to autocompound on Yuzuswap.
 [Yuzuswap](https://app.yuzu-swap.com/#/) is the first DEX built on Oasis and offers a Uniswap-style experience.
 This makes it a great opportunity for Beefy to do what it does best: maximize your Oasis Network yield.

-We will start with vaults from Yuzuswap and we most likely get a BIFI-ROSE pair out of the partnership.
+Our Yuzuswap Vaults could also lead to a BIFI-ROSE pair from the partnership.

 ### What Vaults has Beefy launched?